-These tasty and healthy little quiches are great as a meatless entrée, served with homemade tartar sauce and a side of vegetables such as steamed broccoli.
+These tasty little quiches are great as a meatless entrée, served with homemade tartar sauce and a side of vegetables such as steamed broccoli.
 They are very substantial and filling.
-Plan on serving two per person if you serve them as an entree.
+Plan on serving two per person if you serve them as a main dish.

 Looking at these muffins today, I thought to myself that next time we have company, I’ll make them in a mini muffin pan.
 They would make great hors-d’oeuvres, served alongside tartar sauce for dipping.